-How to Write SMART Goals with Examples
+How to Write SMART Goals For Success (with Examples)

 Do you ever feel like you are stuck in a rut?
 Not achieving your true potential.
 Well, maybe it’s time to start setting the right type of goals.

-Goals are the foundation of success.
-Since you are here I assume you want to be the best version of yourself.
 Many times people want to be better but they fail to take action.
-Learning how to write SMART goals is a big step toward being more successful and achieving your goals.
+Learning how to write SMART goals is a big step toward finally achieving your goals.

 What are SMART goals?
 (Definition)